brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Most of my tests run against the GraphQL layer.
 Doing so, so they also test the schema because if some wrong data is sent, errors will be returned.

-To run the test, I'm needing to clear the cache everytime.
-I think it's a small bug on the code generation from yml schema, later I will take a closer look and report if I find somethig.
-Meanwhile, please use this to run your tests:
+To run the test, I'm needing to clear the cache everytime, so I'm running this line:

 ```
 bin/console cache:clear --env=test;phpunit tests/AppBundle/GraphQL/Informations/Mutations/InformationRegisterForThreadTest.php